 This is how a traditional mechanical switch works, in simple terms.

 This unique mechanism of action has given the mechanical keyboard advantages over membrane keyboards.
 For years, the mechanical keyboard has been the go-to keyboard.
 The premium feel, nice feedback, faster response time, and longer lifespan make it great.
 As good as these features sound, traditional mechanical keyboards still have their flaws.

 Types of mechanical switches.

 - Linear switches: A keyboard with linear switches has a smooth feel when you press each key.
 The linear switch gives a uniform resistance with each keystroke.
 Common examples of linear switches are the red switch and the speed silver.
-Varmilo has its set of linear switches which are the Sakura and the Daisy switch.
+Varmilo has its set of linear switches which are the Sakura, Rose, Daisy, and Orange switch.

 - Clicky switches: Clicky switches provide audio feedback when you press down on a key.
 It makes a clicky while you type or work with your keyboard.
 O rings can be used to dampen the sound of these keys.
-Traditionally, cherry mx blue switches are clicky switches.
+Traditionally, cherry MX blue switches and Varmilo EC V2 Ivy are clicky switches.

-- Tactile switches: keyboards with tactile feedback provides stronger feedback when pressed down.
+- Tactile switches: Keyboards with tactile feedback provide stronger feedback when pressed down.
 The feedback here is unlike linear switches.
 They produce a bumpy feel when you type.
-The Varmilo EC Rose is a good example of such a switch.
+Varmilo EC Iris is a good example of such a switch.